-My favorite view is from the Griffith Park Observatory but the only way to reach the sign is to hike (illegally, I may add) through some difficult terrain.
-To stay true to your match.com profile where you met your spouse and swore you loved hiking you may be asking … is it safe to […]
+My favorite view of HOLLYWOOD sign is from the Griffith Park Observatory, but the only way to reach the sign is to hike (illegally, I may add) through some difficult terrain.
+To stay true to your match.com (Bumble?
+Hinge?
+OK Cupid?) profile where you met your spouse and swore you loved hiking, you may be […]

 Getting your omega-3s during pregnancy may have a bundle of benefits.
 Research suggests: reduced risk of preterm labor.
 We think unexplained preterm labor may be associated with inflammation in general.
 Omega-3s decrease inflammation so may also decrease preterm labor associated with inflammation. smaller incidence of low birthweight infants.
 I’m not exactly sure why, but omega-3s […]

 I didn’t suffer from extreme nausea or vomiting during pregnancy, although a week or so of Diclegis got me through the hard part.
 I didn’t have extreme cravings or aversions.
 All those Yogurtland trips were purely an indulgence.
 Man were they good.
 But my perception of the way food tasted did change.
 I’m not alone.
 Up […]

 We’ll start with the basics and work our way to the skin guru fave, retinoids.
 Retinoids are a form of Vitamin A. Vitamin A is necessary for baby development.
 It is essential for vision, skin integrity, and bone development.
 Although most women in the US get adequate amounts from their diet, it is also usually […]

 (You’re right.
 She is blemish and pregnancy free.
 Maybe not the best example!)
 During my first pregnancy, one of the nurses I work with on Labor and Delivery came up to me and said “you must be having a girl because you look ugly”.
 Direct quote.
 Yes, I had a few blemishes here and there […]